fragtrane/Payday-2-Mods/Add-On Legendary Attachments/README.md

 - The Gimp Body Kit: other players will see your concealment INCREASED by 3 points, i.e. LOWER detection risk (good).
 - Vlad's Rodina Stock: other players will see your concealment INCREASED by 2 points, i.e. LOWER detection risk (good).

+## Don Pastrami Suppressor Glitch Fix

+When equipping the Beak Suppressor with the Don Pastrami Barrel in the base game, the suppressor model becomes invisible and only appears intermittently when you inspect your weapon.
+In AOLA v1.4, an edited Beak Suppressor model has been added and is automatically used when the Don Pastrami Barrel (real or add-on) is equipped.
+The edited model is visually identical to the Beak Suppressor; only the culling object was changed to prevent it from glitching.
+Shoutout to Hoppip and Mercu for helping me figure out how to get the model working.

 ## Known Issues

 The Vlad's Rodina Laser and Santa's Slayers Laser can be seen by other players.
 However, the integrated laser found on non-gadget legendary attachments cannot be seen by other players.
 Full list of attachments with lasers that do not sync: